Last updated on October 14, 2020 at 15:11

 - Electrolyte abnormalities

 SA block refers to the impaired impulse conduction from the SA node to the atrial tissue.
+It has very little clinical importance, so it should be enough if you know that it exists.

 We classify four types: